 The acquisition of Robin Olsen on loan from AS Roma also proved to be instrumental in improving Pickford's maturity and decision-making, with Ancelotti playing one off against the other at some key stages of the season.

-Pickford was sidelined by injury for four games but he returned a virtually changed player and that set the platform for an excellent showing at the pandemic-delayed Euro 2020 tournament in the summer of 2021, where he kept a record series of clean sheets through to the semi-finals, and saved two spot-kicks in the penalty shoot-out in the final, only to be let down yet more failure from the spot by England's selected penalty-takers against Italy.
+Pickford was sidelined by injury for four games but he returned a virtually changed player and that set the platform for an excellent showing at the pandemic-delayed Euro 2020 tournament in the summer of 2021, where he kept a record series of clean sheets through to the semi-finals, and saved two spot-kicks in the penalty shoot-out in the final, only to be let down by yet more failure from the spot by England's selected penalty-takers against Italy.

 Ancelotti's abrupt departure from Goodison that summer threw Everton back into chaos and after the controversial hire of Rafael Benitez as manager in somewhat predictable failure, the club slid into a protracted and nervy struggle to avoid relegation.